 Depending on the agreement, you can have full ownership of your songs and maintain the full creative control.
 You need to be clear on this with the label.
 You can expect a twenty percent revenue share from music performances and sales.
 This is because you will be paying back the label for expenses they procure investing in you.

 With such a deal, you have an opportunity to generate more revenue.
 This type of arrangement is typically limited to established artists and those with the potential of creating money.
 With this kind of contract, the label/distribution company will make twenty percent from music sales.
-Unlike the record deal, the company is only responsible for the distribution of your songs online or in stores and collecting money like the madonna live nation contract.
+Unlike the record deal, the company is only responsible for the distribution of your songs online or in stores and collecting money.

 Joint Venture Deals